-The relative humidity of the air is a large factor in your thermal comfort.
-Thermal comfort does not only come from a comfortable temperature but is also determined by the level of humidity.
+When the relative humidity of the air is above 60%, it feels less comfortable.
 Lowering the relative humidity (RH) of humid air to the recommended 30 to 60 % RH optimizes your thermal comfort.

 Humidity influences your thermal comfort in the following way: